kkinnear/zpst/README.md

   * show source code in stack backtraces
   * allow examination of arguments within stack backtraces
-  * let you change the arguments and recreate the conditions that caused the exception
+  * let you change the arguments and retry function calls from anywhere on the stack

 zpst will make all of this possible with no changes to your source code.
 You do have to set a JVM switch to keep the exceptions coming,